 However, these costs are relatively low and tend to be fairly consistent among different companies.
 When you're already navigating inspections, repair requests, and appraisals, calling several different companies to find a $50 discount probably isn't worth the hassle!

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Iowa, real estate commission costs an average of $11,075 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Iowa, real estate commission costs an average of $11,285 — that's usually more expensive than the rest of your closing costs combined!

 Frequently asked questions

 In Iowa, expect to pay about 2.68% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $199,388, this equates to around $5,348 at closing.
 Learn more about what makes up seller closing costs in Iowa.

 Buyers and sellers each pay for different closing costs to finalize a sale.
 In Iowa, sellers typically pay for title fees, documentary stamp taxes, owner's title insurance expenses, and recording fees at closing.
 Learn more about who pays closing costs in Iowa.

 Iowa closing costs are usually taken right out of your sale profits at closing.
 The only time you'd have to pay out of pocket is in rare instances where your takeaway won't completely cover closing costs.
 If you're worried about these, check out our tips on how to save money on closing costs.